tamimmirza/Intrusion-Detection-System-using-Deep-Learning/README.md

 #### Note: If your system is inadequate then I humbly request you to stop here as the program will not perform efficiently and a great deal of time will be wasted.

 Next run the program on the pre-processed data (change the location of the save file in the code).
-This will take out the relevant data fields in XML format for each file

-    xml data extract.py

-Next to process the data into Numpy Arrays u need to run the following python file:
+This will take out the relevant data fields in XML format for each file and process the data into Numpy Arrays u need to run the following python file:

     Data_Extraction_Revised.py